maurges/ron-hs/README.md

     field2: "other value",
    ```

+6. Intended and unintended differences in floating point handling.
+Inteded is
+   that ron-rs supports `-0` and `-inf` and ron-hs doesn't yet.
+Unintended is
+   that ron-hs uses Scientific and so is infinitely precise.

-6. Difference in internal representation.
+7. Difference in internal representation.
    So in ron-rs there's a distinction between enums and structs, even though
    enums completely subsume structs.
 This is gone.
    Also according to the (admittedly informal) specification, there is a